bdurand/created_id/README.md

 There is an additional requirement for using this gem that you do not change the `created_at` value after a row is inserted since this can mess up the assumption about the correlation between ids and `created_at` timestamps.
 An error will be thrown if you try to change a record's timestamp after the id range has been created.
 The query logic can handle small variations between id order and timestamp order (i.e. if id 1000 has a timestamp a few seconds after id 1001).

 ## Installation

-_TODO: this tool is currently under construction and has not been published to rubygems.org yet.
-You can still install directly from GitHub._

 Add this line to your application's Gemfile: